saptarshibasu/azure-study/README.md

   * Virtual machine scale set
   * App services
 * Azure Application Gateway can be configured with an Internet-facing VIP or with an internal endpoint that isn't exposed to the Internet.
 An internal endpoint uses a private IP address for the frontend, which is also known as an internal load balancer (ILB) endpoint
+* There are two primary methods of routing traffic, path-based routing and multiple site hosting

 ## Azure Front Door